phasephasephase/OnixLauncher/README.md

 **The most recent and modern launcher for Onix Client.**

-## What makes it better than the others:
-- Automatic version detection
-- Architecture detection
-- **Always** downloads the latest DLL

 and all of this is handled on a separate thread.

 ## Contributing